learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ### Why is an α level of 0.05 chosen as a cut-off for statistical significance?

-The $\alpha$ level of 0.05 is considered s good balance to avoid excessive type I or type II errors.
+The $\alpha$ level of 0.05 is considered a good balance to avoid excessive type I or type II errors.

 If you decide to use a large value for alpha :